lisongwang/java-core/README.md

 is placed in specific package with a self-explained package name.
 There is one more util package hold the classes refered by exercises from different chapters.

 The project was developed on jdk-1.8.0_211 and built by maven-3.6.2.
-My IDE is IntelliJ.
+My IDE is IntelliJ IDEA-2019.2.3.
 You may need some particular setup when running the exercises developed in pluggible annotation processor.